aspose-slides/Aspose.Slides-Documentation/androidjava/developer-guide/presentation-content/manage-ole/_index.md

 1. Add the [OleObjectFrame](https://reference.aspose.com/slides/androidjava/com.aspose.slides/OleObjectFrame) to the slide containing the array of bytes and other information about the OLE object.
 1. Write the modified presentation as a PPTX file.

-In the example below, we added a chart from an Excel file to a slide as an OLE Object Frame using title: Aspose.Slides for Android via Java.
+In the example below, we added a chart from an Excel file to a slide as an OLE Object Frame using Aspose.Slides for Android via Java.
 **Note** that the [IOleEmbeddedDataInfo](https://reference.aspose.com/slides/androidjava/com.aspose.slides/IOleEmbeddedDataInfo) constructor takes an embeddable object extension as a second parameter.
 This extension allows PowerPoint to correctly interpret the file type and choose the right application to open this OLE object.

 ``` java